tildeholmqvist/project-two/README.md

 #### Colours

 The colorscheme for the site is in the blue spectra, beacuse it's a fitting color for the websites theme and purpose.
-Blue color also comes with a calming effect, wich is a good thing when the user is gonna test their knowledge.
+The color blue is both easy for the eye, kind and aesthetically nice.

 The questionbox is in black and white to make it easy to read and more accessible for the user.
+The answer is in boxes with the borders of the same blue color as the rest of the site.

 #### Images

 The image that is being used on the site is an image depicting a hand-painted picture of the earth.
 It contains the same colors as the websites colourscheme.

-The image is borrowed from [Unsplash](https://www.pexels.com/sv-se/sok/reading/).
+The image is borrowed from [Unsplash](https://unsplash.com/photos/blue-green-and-yellow-abstract-painting-znhEe1cbbQE).

 #### Fonts